adm-2k/GitHub-2.0-Workshop/Personal_Page_Prompt_FillInTheBlanks.md

    - Text should feel like a real paragraph, not a bullet list

 3. THREE THINGS SECTION
-   - A small section heading: "What I'm Into Right Now"
+   - A small section heading: "What I'm Interested in Building with The Upskilling Labs"
    - Display the three items as simple cards or a clean list
    - Each item gets a subtle container — a light border, a slight background tint, or a left-accent bar using the secondary color